Deep Learning Specialization Review

 What we checked

-We verified provider details on 2 April 2026 and checked the course against the areas below before keeping it on the site.
+We verified provider and affiliate URL status on 27 May 2026 and reviewed the course against the areas below before keeping it on the site.

 Pros